fdekeers/mozart-container/README.md

 - All other upcoming Mozart windows, started with the `oz` command from within the container: Switch the multi-display mode to "mirror", move the Mozart window in reach, then switch back to "extend" mode.

+The second one is that the *Oz Panel*, started from the *Oz* drop-down menu, may appear too small and thus not show all the information.
+In that case, please switch to "mirror" multi-screen mode, or use only one screen.

 ## Support for different platforms